About the Species

 One female abalone can release as many as 10 million eggs at a time—but unless the eggs come in contact with sperm from spawning males, they cannot be fertilized.
 With their low population, abalone are often found alone, without potential mates nearby.
 This makes spawning in the wild unlikely or impossible.

 Wild abalone have produced few offspring since the late 1960s/early 1970s.
 Studies have found that abalone mortality exceeds reproduction in the wild.
-In a study from 2000 (PDF, 1.8MB), scientists estimated that the remaining wild white abalone would disappear by 2010 without help from humans.
+In a review of the status of white abalone in 2000, scientists estimated that the remaining wild white abalone would disappear without help from humans.

 Abalone are also threatened by disease.
 Withering syndrome, one common type of infection, is a fatal disease that affects the digestive organs of abalone.
 The pathogen that causes it is currently present in the coastal oceans of southern California.
 No wild white abalone have been found to have the fatal symptoms of withering syndrome, but captive abalone have died from the disease and wild white abalone are known to carry the pathogen that causes it.
 Although disease was not a threat to abalone in the past, withering syndrome now threatens the recovery of this species.